vienna-bio-center/PowerNetbox/docs/Remove-NetBoxSite.md

 ```

 ### -Recurse
-Removes all related objects as well
+Deletes all related objects as well

 ```yaml
 Type: SwitchParameter